 Will we have the same caregiver every time?

 We make every effort to provide consistent caregivers for our clients.
-In most cases, we will set up a regular schedule with one primary caregiver, as well as train a second caregiver as a backup.
+In many cases, we will set up a regular schedule with one primary caregiver, as well as train backup caregivers.
+We also have trained float and on-call caregivers if a situation ever occurs where your primary and backup caregivers are unavailable.
 Some clients, such as those who request several hours of service a day, find they enjoy meeting a variety of our wonderful Senior Helpers.
 Our goal is to make sure our clients and their families are comfortable and happy with their caregivers.

 What do I do if I don't like my caregiver?

-Our Schedulers and Client Service Managers work closely together to strive for great matches between caregivers and clients.
-However, if a client or a family member is uncomfortable with a certain caregiver, we will be happy to make a change.
+Our Schedulers and Case Managers work closely together to strive for great matches between caregivers and clients.
+However, if a client or a family member is uncomfortable with a certain caregiver, we will be happy to work with you and the caregiver(s) to ensure that you are receiving the care that you need.
 We are always just a phone call away to assist you.

 What happens if our caregiver gets sick or can't come that day?